Nickelodeon (film): Shooting

 During filming, Burt Reynolds collapsed on set one day.
 Doctors could not figure out what was wrong with him and the film had to be postponed for two weeks while he recovered.
 The film went over schedule and over budget and Bogdanovich had to forfeit his $500,000.

 "I just had a smaller picture in mind", said the director later.
 "Both Burt Reynolds and Ryan were good in it, and Jane Hitchcock was good but she didn't have any threat about her."

 Ryan O'Neal had made two pictures previously with Bogdanovich but said Nickelodeon was a "terrible experience" and that Bogdanovich "began no longer using writers ...
 Orson Welles quit one week before he was to appear in the film ...
 Bogdanovich rewrote what originally was a tough little script about Hollywood into a farcical series of precious little jokes.
 I tried to get out of the picture.
 I told him, 'Peter we had a good script but you changed it.
 You're locked up there in your house.
 You've got to get out and regain the gritty edge you showed in Last Picture Show.
 But he never did."

 Reynolds and his stunt man Hal Needham had an unhappy experience making the film.
 They later made the film Hooper which featured a pretentious film director based on Bogdanovich.

 Post-production

 Winkler says when he saw a rough cut of the final film he thought it was "atrocious ... for Peter to blame the movie's failure on the casting and not being in black-and-white is a really terrible excuse for a guy who simply screwed up a really terrific script."

 Reception

-For the Los Angeles premiere, all guests (and some critics) paid five cents to see the movie in honor of the film and early Hollywood ticket prices.
+For the Los Angeles premiere, all guests (and some critics) paid five cents (a nickel five-cent coin) to see the movie in honor of the film and early Hollywood ticket prices.
 However, the movie was unsuccessful at the box office, and was Bogdanovich's third flop in a row, after Daisy Miller and At Long Last Love (the latter of which was also an attempt to revive an older style of film making).